ga-wdi-lessons/react-redux/readme.md

 This affords a great resource for developers debugging a complex user-interface, for example.
 A developer using Redux in this way could see the exact series of user actions that produces the bug.

-#### Immutable State Tree

-  - Redux encapsulates the state of an application in a single object
-  - This object is called the Immutable State Tree
-    - What does immutable mean?
-Why immutable?
-Why would it make sense for the tree to be read-only?
-    - What is a tree?
-Why would state be stored in tree form?

 ### Techniques for Avoiding the Mutation of State